r5embed/r5embed/README.md

 A self-contained version of Round5 post-quantum algorithms for embedded platforms.
-This heavily modified fork is **NOT OFFICIAL** -- but is testvector-compatible with the second-round submission to NIST.
+This heavily modified fork is **NOT OFFICIAL** -- but is testvector-compatible with the NIST submission.
-Round5 is a currently a 2nd round
+Round5 (in a slightly different form) is a currently a 2nd round [NIST PQC](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) standardization candidate.
-[NIST PQC](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography)
-standardization candidate.

 For a summary of performance and code size of all supported variants on Cortex M4, see the [benchmarks](./benchmarks.md) page.
 The raw benchmark data is at [stm32f4/bench.txt](stm32f4/bench.txt).
+A very prief [report](rep/rep.pdf) is also available, which additionally offers RISC-V hardware-software numbers (running essentially the same code, but with hardware drivers for SHA3 and ring arithmetic).

 ## Supported variants